FrydonLee/starterkit-eslint-prettier/README.md

 √ Where does your code run? · browser
 √ How would you like to define a style for your project? · guide √ Which style guide do you want to follow? · airbnb
-√ What format do you want your config file to be in? · JSON
+√ What format do you want your config file to be in? · JSON (<-- !important)
 ```

 - in .eslintrc.json copy that config :